ForBioPhylogenomics/tutorials/week1_day2_afternoon/README.md

 	cd Day2Afternoon
 	```

 2. From the concatenation this morning we have a concatenated dataset in fasta format as well as a corresponding partition file.
 However, here we will proceed with the original orthologous files from the study, so that it is only a subset of the files they used and not something new.
 These files are already provided in the folder.
-However, the FASconCAT out is a bit different from the input format needed for MARE.
+However, the FASconCAT output fotmat is a bit different from the input format needed for MARE.
 Therefore, we first must change it.

 	```
 	sed "s/DNA,/charset/" < Matrix_original_supermatrix_partition.txt | sed "s/$/ ;/" > Matrix_original_supermatrix_partition_MARE.txt